alexcavender/wordpress-ajax-load-more/README.md

 1. In the function load_more_posts, change 'posts_per_page' from 10 to 5
 2. In your index.php, inside <script>  change offset from 10 to 5

+###How do I style the blog posts that are loaded?

+1. Everything inside the <article> tag within functions.php can be customized (lines 24-32) Examples include grabbing the post thumbnail  the_post_thumbnail() and any wordpress template tags one would traditionally use.